 It is common to see elevated liver enzymes GGT, and ALT

-Albumin: Albumin binds to mycotoxins, especially ochratoxin, and can be low or high on a test
+Albumin: Albumin binds to mycotoxins, especially ochratoxin, and this has the potential to cause low albumin

 Alkaline phosphatase: low alkaline phosphatase can be often seen.
 Its not certain what causes this but could be related to nutrient deficiencies or hypothyroid secondary from mould.